 Let’s call him Steve of Stockton.

-It was a cliff-hanger of a statement if I ever I’d heard one; the conviction in his voice (and speed with which he exited) suggested he wasn’t mucking around.
-The 3 of us sat bemused on our Fat Bikes upon the crest of a 30m dune in the middle of a pseudo-desert wilderness.
+It was a cliff-hanger of a statement if ever I’d heard one; the conviction in his voice (and speed with which he exited) suggested he wasn’t mucking around.
+The three of us sat bemused on our fat bikes upon the crest of a 30m dune in the middle of a pseudo-desert wilderness.

 I had a sudden flashback to the Beetlejuice movie I’d watched in terror as a kid – was the giant sand worm going to get us?
 We’d forgotten water, sunscreen and anti-venom.
 We’d also left our friend Rose in the cool shade of a shrubbery.
 Snakes love the cool shade of a shrubbery…

-So what are Fat Bikes then?
-Essentially, they’re mountain bikes with oversize tyres approximately 4 inches wide that look more befitting for a motorcycle.
+Essentially, they’re mountain bikes with oversize tyres approximately four inches wide that look more befitting for a motorcycle.
 Originally designed for snow and ice in the Americas, the wider footprint allows riders to navigate entirely new landscapes that beforehand simply weren’t accessible by pedal power.
 They look wild.
 They look semi-ridiculous.
 They’re a lot of fun.

 We’d all watched Danny Macaskill’s latest MTB assault on the rooftops of Cascadia, and so our confidence levels were unrealistically high.
 How hard could a corked backflip be?